dezhic/PrivacyPreservingKYC/report.md

 __Hide Issuer's Public Key from the Proof__ &nbsp; Currently, the issuer's public key is included in the proof.
 This is because the verifier needs to verify the signature of the DID record.

 __Integrate into DeFi Protocols__ &nbsp; This could be the most exciting potential of the project, and has also been discussed in the succeeding zkKYC paper – _zkKYC in DeFi_ [ref:https://eprint.iacr.org/2022/321].
 This project can be easily extended to integrate with DeFi protocols, as Circom can generate Solidity smart contracts for proof verification.
 Then, a DeFi protocol can include the zkKYC verification process in its smart contract, and require users to submit a valid zkKYC proof before they can use the protocol.
 This will enable DeFi protocols to provide a more trustful and still privacy-preserving service to authenticated users.

+# Conclusion
+In this project, we have implemented a zkKYC solution concept based on the zkKYC paper [ref:https://eprint.iacr.org/2020/1186] and the zkSNARKs technology.
+We have also integrated the zkKYC solution into the SSI controller written in NodeJS, and demonstrated the zkKYC process in a simple use case.

 # Appendix
 ## Project Setup